 41) Things Fall Apart (African trilogy) by Chinua Achebe

 Things Fall Apart is the debut novel by Nigerian author Chinua Achebe and the first book in his African trilogy, a poignant commentary on power and colonisation.
 When Christian missionaries arrive in Umuofia and threaten the traditions of the Ibo clan, Okonkwo takes violent action.
 Okonkwo is a proud man, but too much pride is dangerous and every move he makes against the missionaries endangers himself and everyone around him.

 42) The Essex Serpent by Sarah Perry

-This award-winning novel was inspired by true events at the end of the nineteenth century.
+This award-winning historical fiction book was inspired by true events at the end of the nineteenth century.
 Newly widowed Cora Seaborne and her son Francis visit Aldwinter in Essex as a much-needed refuge from life in London.
 There they discover a town legend which supposes that the monster that used to roam the Aldwinter marshes has returned to reclaim them.
 While Cora and Francis search for the mythic Essex Serpent, everyone in the town must put their faith to the test.